 Officials from ZEC and the Registrar General’s Office will be dispatched to the country’s 1,958 wards to register interested elligible voters.

-200,000 people managed to register as voters in the just-ended exercise that was criticised by all political parties in the unity government.
+Only 200,000 people managed to register as voters in the just-ended exercise that was criticised by all political parties in the unity government.
 Non-governmental groups charge that voter registration exercises are being hampered by the police barring them from educating the people on the process.

 Police in Hwange on Tuesday summoned officials from the Zimbabwe Election Support Network to answer charges of illegally conducting voter education in the province.